Image

 If you need to restore limited driving privileges, consult a knowledgeable Washington, MO DWI lawyer now to help improve your chances of approval.

 For a license suspension to be upheld, the arresting officer must have had probable cause to believe you were operating a vehicle while intoxicated at the time of your breathalyzer or blood test.
-(This is why the Combs Waterkotte Washington, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)
+(This is why our Washington, MO DWI/DUI defense team suggests that you refuse these tests, along with any field sobriety test, as officers only conduct these tests to establish probable cause.)

 • The machine functions within precise limits regarding temperature and accuracy

-A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Washington, MO circuit court within 15 days of the ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
-A Washington, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Washington, MO circuit court within 15 days of the final ruling.
+This appeal must be filed in the circuit court of the Washington, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
+A Combs Waterkotte Washington, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

-Once it’s filed, the case moves to a de novo hearing, where the Washington, MO circuit court will conduct a fresh review of the evidence without relying on or deferring to the DOR’s previous decision.
-And, unlike in an administrative hearing, circuit court appeals often allow live witness testimony providing our Washington, MO DWI/DUI attorneys to present a stronger defense.
+Once the appeal is filed, the case moves to a de novo hearing—meaning the Washington, MO circuit court will conduct an entirely new review of the evidence, without relying on the DOR’s previous decision.
+Unlike administrative hearings, circuit appeals allow live witness testimony, providing our Washington, MO DWI/DUI lawyers an opportunity to present a stronger defense for your case.

 DWI Administrative Hearing Lawyer in Washington, MO | DWI Attorney Washington, MO | Combs Waterkotte

-If you hire a Combs Waterkotte Washington, MO DWI administrative hearing lawyer, you’re not just selecting a leading DWI administrative hearing lawyer lawyer in Washington, MO and beyond – you’re safeguarding your license, your rights, your freedom, and your future.
-Along with experienced DWI administrative hearing attorneys, our legal team is available 24/7 and offers expertise in the following areas for Washington, MO residents:
+When you partner with a Combs Waterkotte Washington, MO DWI administrative hearing lawyer, you aren’t just hiring a leading DWI administrative hearing lawyer lawyer in and around Washington, MO – you’re securing your license, your rights, your freedom, and your future.
+In addition to esteemed DWI administrative hearing lawyers, our staff is available 24/7 and offers expertise in the following areas for Washington, MO residents:

 Time is Running Out—Get a Washington, MO DWI Administrative Hearing Lawyer on Your Side to Keep Your Driving Privileges

-Call Combs Waterkotte today at (314) 900-HELP or reach out online for a free, no-obligation case review where we can get to work on a defense to get you the best possible outcome in Washington, MO.
+Call Combs Waterkotte today at (314) 900-HELP or reach out online for a free, no-obligation case review.
+Our legal team is ready to start building a strong defense and fight for the best possible outcome for your case in Washington, MO.

 View Service Areas